Molalla's Urban Growth Boundary (UGB)

 Renters are having a hard time affirding rent.
 How is that going to be addressed?

-Sonja asked over 2 years ago
+Sonja asked about 3 years ago

 Thank you for your question.
 There are several strategies that address your concern and a list of all strategies is provided within the survey.
 Whether your elected officials adopt a strategy that addresses the concern will depend, in-part, on feedback from the community via the survey.